gruntjs-updater/grunt-magikarp/README.md

 ## About
 Magikarp (besides being a Pokemon) is a grunt utility for incrementing package versions.
 It supports incrementing any column (build/minor/major), as well as maximum value limits on build and minor columns.

+Magikarp also supports git integration for convenience, and allows you to interact with tag versions in a remote repository.

 Why start a new plugin for something that has already done?
 I didn't like the way the others functioned, so here's my take on the task.

 [![Build Status](http://penkins.doomdns.org/buildStatus/icon?job=grunt-magikarp)](http://penkins.doomdns.org/job/grunt-magikarp/) [![npm version](https://badge.fury.io/js/grunt-magikarp.svg)](http://badge.fury.io/js/grunt-magikarp) [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)